Best Nike Hiking Shoes – 2021 Review

 q: Are running shoes appropriate for hiking?

 Yes, it is possible to hike in running shoes.
 Just a quick note about running shoes; they will be designed with special technologies for enhanced arch support, optimal cushioning, and shock absorption.
-Read more in our carefully written guide on the best running shoes for the trail.

 In general, they will be okay if you plan to hike on dry terrain and if you are carrying a light pack.
 In any other situation, though, they will not be the best choice for hiking or trail walking.